NoroffFEU/development-platforms/src/content/docs/frameworks/swiftui/swiftui-case-study.md

 <img src="../../../../assets/frameworks/swiftui/code-example-swiftui.png" alt="SwiftUI code example" height="200" style="width: auto;">

 In this code we got a ContentView.
-This is a way SwiftUI make it´s magic.
+This is a way SwiftUI make its magic.
 You simply just write what you want to be on the screen.
-In my example I got an Zstack, that is layer stack, and I tell that to have a background color of blue. inside the ZStack there is a VStack.
+In my example I got an Zstack, that is layer stack, and I tell that to have a background color of blue.
+Inside the ZStack there is a VStack.
 That is a Vertical Stack, meaning it is a container for vertical content.
-Inside the CStack there is an image ans a text (vertically alligned) and after those there are HStack (Horizontally Stack).
+Inside the VStack there is an image and text (vertically aligned) and after these there are HStack (Horizontally Stack).
 The HStack includes a button with text and styling.

 **Cross-Platform Support:**
 A developer could just write once, and then it works on iOS, macOS, watchOS, tvOS.
 It is a big plus for Apple´s ecosystem.
 However SwiftUI only works on Apple devices.
-There are some online editors out there, but to get the full potential of SwiftUI, Apple is the way to go.
+There are some online editors out there, but to get the full potential of SwiftUI, Apple is the way to go!

 **Live Preview:**
 In Xcode, the live preview feature allows developers to instantly see the effects of their code changes in real time without having to build and run the entire application.
 This feature is part of SwiftUI and makes use of Xcode Previews to visually update the interface alongside your code editor.
 You can make changes to the UI, add new views, or adjust layout properties, and see how these modifications look immediately.
 This capability helps developers rapidly iterate on their designs and catch UI bugs early, providing a more efficient and interactive development experience.